 - Open mouth

-- Stomach is sucking in more than normal, and the skin is pulling in, or retracting, around the chest.
+- The stomach is sucking in more than normal, and the skin is pulling in, or retracting, around the chest.

 - Loud breathing (including grunting, wheezing, and gasping)